Pricing

 Red Flags in PPC Pricing

 • Guaranteed results: No ethical agency can guarantee specific ROAS, leads, or revenue.
-Results depend on product, market, and budget.
+Google's own advertising policies make clear that results depend on product, market, and budget.

 • No transparency on ad spend: You should know exactly where your ad budget goes.
 Opaque "media buys" or bundled pricing can hide inefficiency.